AutomateNOW-Fan/AutomateNOW/README.md

 ```
 ## Efficacy 🧪

-This module has been tested against the below version 3.3.1.78HF2 of AutomateNOW!
+This module has been tested against AutomateNOW! version 3.3.1.78HF2
 <br/><br/>
 ## Installation 🏗